Western Reserve Writers' Conference

 Editor's note: The following is a sampling of editorial issues I frequently encounter.
 This list is by no means exhaustive.
 Writing guidelines fill books and plenty of them.
 If you can master the ones below, you're well on your way to successful writing.

 Read and write regularly.
 While writing, don't edit yourself.
 Just let loose.
 Yes, you should proofread and revise where needed, but there's plenty of time for that, preferably a day or two later.

-Spell-check is a wonderful tool, but it isn't 100%, and it doesn't catch mistakes such as typing "there" if you mean "their."
+Spell-check is a wonderful tool, but it isn't 100 percent, and it doesn't catch mistakes such as typing "there" if you mean "their."